Denis535/Linq.Next/Readme.md

 The **Linq.Next** package is intended to enhance the linq and the collections with an extra useful features.

 - [Linq](https://github.com/Denis535/Linq.Next/blob/master/Linq.Next/System.Linq/LinqNext.cs):
-  - LazyGroup(source, predicate, resultSelector) - Join adjacent items into groups
-  - Split(source, predicate, resultSelector) - Split items by separator into slices (the separator is excluded)
+  - Split(source, predicate, resultSelector) - Split the items into segments (the separator is excluded)
-  - SplitBefore(source, predicate, resultSelector) - Split items by separator into slices (spliting before the separator)
+  - SplitBefore(source, predicate, resultSelector) - Split the items into segments (the separator is included at the beginning)
-  - SplitAfter(source, predicate, resultSelector) - Split items by separator into slices (spliting after the separator)
+  - SplitAfter(source, predicate, resultSelector) - Split the items into segments (the separator is included at the end)
+  - Slice(source, predicate, resultSelector) - Join the adjacent items into segments
+  - Unflatten(source, predicate, resultSelector) - Unflatten the items into key-values groups
   - WithPrev(source)
   - WithNext(source)
   - WithPrevNext(source)